-I could tell you to man up – men actually have more of the enzyme alcohol dehydrogenase than women – but I’m a consultant, not your father.
+I could tell you to man up – men actually have more of the enzyme alcohol dehydrogenase than women – but I’m an educator, not your father.
 Besides, a strong personality takes time to develop.
 Silverback gorillas don’t grow silver hairs on their back until they mature and only then can they lead instead of follow.

 In this scenario you can’t predict how much you’re going to drink.
 Once alcohol has cut your social brakes and people start shoving drinks in your hand, you probably won’t even be able to keep count.
 So, you want to minimize the effect of each drink so that the amount of alcohol you end up drinking does minimal damage.

 To minimize the damage from a night out, you want to do the opposite of what you do when you want to get drunk.
 You want to spread your alcohol consumption over time as much as possible.

 - Scientific binge drinking tip #5: To minimize the damage from an indeterminate amount of alcohol, space your drinks over time as much as possible.